 GASB notes that pension and OPEB obligations, whether funded or unfunded, are part of the "employment exchange" - that is, the employee is trading his or her labor in exchange for wages, benefits, and the promise of a future pension and OPEB.
 GASB noted that the unfunded portion of this promise is a present obligation of the government, part of a bargained-for benefit to the employee and should accordingly be reported by the government as a liability since they received the benefit of the exchange.
 However, MORPC is not responsible for certain key factors affecting the balance of this liability.
 In Ohio, the employee shares the obligation of funding pension benefits with the employer.
 Both employer and employee contribution rates are capped by state statute.
 A change in these caps requires action of both houses of the General Assembly and approval of the Governor.
 Benefit provisions are also determined by state statute.
 Furthermore, OPEB are not mandated by state law and could be rescinded in a similar manner.
 An employee enters the employment exchange with the knowledge that the employer's promise is limited not by contract but by law.
 The employer enters the exchange also knowing that there is a specific, legal limit to its contribution to the pension system.
-In Ohio, there is currently no legal means to enforce the unfunded liability of the pension system against the public employer.
-State law operates to mitigate or lessen the moral obligation of the public employer to the employee, because all parties enter the employment exchange with notice as to the law.
+In Ohio, there is currently no legal means to enforce the unfunded liability of the pension system against the public employee, because all parties enter the employment exchange with notice as to the law.
 OPERS is responsible for the administration of the plan.

 Most long-term liabilities have set repayment schedules or, in the case of compensated absences (i.e. sick and vacation leave), are satisfied through paid time-off or termination payments.
 There is no repayment schedule for the net pension and net OPEB liability.
 As explained above, changes in pension benefits, contribution rates, and return on investments affect the balance of the net pension and net OPEB liabilities but are outside the control of MORPC.
 If contributions, investment returns, and other changes are insufficient to keep up with required pension payments, state statute does not assign/identify the responsible party for the unfunded portion.
 Due to the unique nature of how the net pension and net OPEB liability is satisfied, these liabilities are separately identified within the long-term liability section of the statement of net position.
 In accordance with GASB Statements Nos.
-68 and 75, MORPC's statements include an annual pension and OPEB expense for its proportionate share of OPERS' change in net pension and net OPEB liabilities not accounted for as deferred inflows or deferred outflows.
+68 and 75, MORPC's statements include an annual pension and OPEB expense for its proportionate share of OPERS change in net pension and net OPEB liabilities not accounted for as deferred inflows or deferred outflows.
+Also, in accordance with GASB Statements Nos.
+68 and 75, MORPC's statements with GASB Statements Nos.
+68 and 75, MORPC's of the opension and net OPEB liabilities not accounted for as deferred inflows or deferred outflows.
 Also, in accordance with GASB Statements Nos.
 68 and 75, MORPC is reporting a net pension liability, a net OPEB asset, and deferred inflows and outflows of resources related to pension and OPEB on the accrual basis of accounting.